Cheezmeister/www.luchenlabs.com/blawg/posts/2011-04-13-procedural-audio-at-last.markdown

 ---
-title:Procedural Audio at Last! date:Apr 13, 2011
+title: Procedural Audio at Last!
-author:Cheezmeister
-tags:Coding
+date: Apr 13, 2011
+author: Cheezmeister
+tags: Coding
 ---

 I don't usually allow myself to get consciously proud of my accomplishments, but when I do, *hoo* boy!
 It feels great!
 There's nothing more satisfying than the feeling of having created something unique, and it comes when least expected.
 Several nights ago, mostly out of boredom, I decided to take another crack at procedurally generated music for [Nextris]($root/projects/nextris), an endeavor that's been on the backburner for almost four years.
 In late 2007, I threw together this Tetris clone, but made it a challenge by avoiding the use of any resources--image files, sounds, scripts, etc. The entire game consists of the executable file.
 At around 500k, it's got nothing on [.kkrieger](http://www.theprodukkt.com/kkrieger), but I think it looks rather nice, even by Tetris standards.